jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 * Communication - The silent conversation your style has with others about you
 * Self-perception - The way you view yourself and how your way of dress reflects it

 He’s also part owner in an up and coming clothing brand, [Kino Clothing](https://kinoclothing.com/password), that has a masculine design created specifically for muscular guys.
-Another brand I love for muscular men is [Tapered Men's Fashion.](https://taperedmenswear.com?ref=12)
+Another brand I love for muscular men is [Tapered Men’s Fashion.](https://taperedmenswear.com?ref=12)

 ## Invest in tapered shirts